Virginia McKenna opens Born Free exhibition in London

 Its centrepiece features Elsa standing on top of a 4×4 surrounded by lions and cubs.

-Orphaned while still a cub, Elsa was raised in the Netherlands and successfully returned to the wild by George and Joy Adamson, where she went on to have cubs of her own.
+Orphaned while still a cub, Elsa was successfully returned to the wild by George and Joy Adamson, where she went on to have cubs of her own.

 Also included in the exhibition are sculptures of Christian, a cub purchased from Harrods and returned to the wild, and King, a lion the foundation rescued from the exotic pet trade who now resides at its sanctuary in South Africa.